parro-it/electron-detach/readme.md

 only restart the app if --detach command line argument is present.
 Defaults to false.

+* outputPath

+Path to a file where stdout and stderr of detached process will be redirected.
+Defaults to /dev/null

 ## License

 The MIT License (MIT)